Customer small business financing solutions delivered through a single, online application.

 As your business starts to grow, you may encounter clients with orders that you can’t fulfill immediately.
 Completing these orders could be huge for your business—both financially and for your reputation—but you might not have the resources and funds at that stage.

 This scenario is very common—especially for new businesses—and it’s where purchase order financing comes in.
-Learn more about the process of seeking out funding to help fulfill orders.
+Read on to learn more about the process of seeking out funding to help fulfill orders.

 With PO financing, a lender can help to ensure the order gets fulfilled—protecting your customer, your supplier, and everyone else involved in the process.